-Route1 acquired Spyrus Solutions, Inc. ("Spyrus") on September 15, 2021.
-Financial results of Spyrus
+Route1 acquired Spyrus Solutions, Inc. ("Spyrus") on September 15, 2021, and merged Spyrus into PCS on December 31, 2023.
+Up to and including December 31, 2023.

 NON-IFRS FINANCIAL MEASURE: Adjusted EBITDA

 Within this MD&A, we use the term Adjusted EBITDA (earnings before interest, income taxes, depreciation and amortization, stock-based compensation, patent litigation, restructuring and other costs).
 Adjusted EBITDA does not have any standardized meaning prescribed under IFRS and is therefore unlikely to be comparable to similar measures presented by other companies.